blackshadev/littledev-nl/content/blog/posts/2024-05-11-your-own-GPON-ONT-part-2.md

 ---
-title: 'Your own GPON ONT'
+title: 'Your own GPON ONT pt.
+2'
 state: Published
 description: >-
-    Running your own network setup can be fun.
-But this isn't always as straight forward as you might expect.
-Read more how to hook up the GPON network of your provider to your own gear.
+    I ran into some issues with the combination of my GPON module and router.
+In this post I tell you what happened and how I resolved it.
 date: '2024-05-11T11:19:00+01:00'
 image: 2024-02-25-your-own-gpon-ont.jpg
 tags: